Persian alphabet: Short vowels

-In Iranian Persian, none of these short vowels may be the initial or final grapheme in an isolated word, although they may appear in the final position as an inflection, when the word is part of a noun group.
+In Farsi, none of these short vowels may be the initial or final grapheme in an isolated word, although they may appear in the final position as an inflection, when the word is part of a noun group.
 In a word that starts with a vowel, the first grapheme is a silent alef which carries the short vowel, e.g. اُمید (omid, meaning "hope").
 In a word that ends with a vowel, letters ع, ه and و respectively become the proxy letters for zebar, zir and piš, e.g. نو (now, meaning "new") or بسته (bast-e, meaning "package").

 Tanvin (nunation)

 Nunation (تنوین, tanvin) is the addition of one of three vowel diacritics to a noun or adjective to indicate that the word ends in an alveolar nasal sound without the addition of the letter nun.

 Tašdid

 Other characters

 The following are not actual letters but different orthographical shapes for letters, a ligature in the case of the lâm alef.
 As to ﺀ (hamza), it has only one graphical form since it is never tied to a preceding or following letter.
 However, it is sometimes 'seated' on a vâv, ye or alef, and in that case, the seat behaves like an ordinary vâv, ye or alef respectively.
 Technically, hamza is not a letter but a diacritic.

 Although at first glance, they may seem similar, there are many differences in the way the different languages use the alphabets.
 For example, similar words are written differently in Persian and Arabic, as they are used differently.